reduxjs/redux-toolkit/docs/usage/usage-guide.md

 }
 ```

 That simplifies things because we don't need to have multiple files, and we can remove the redundant imports of the action type constants.
-But, we're still have to write the action types and the action creators by hand.
+But, we still have to write the action types and the action creators by hand.

 ### Simplifying Slices with `createSlice`